Summer Day Camp

 What will Fairyland do to prevent the spread of COVID-19 before camp begins:

-- We will expand our camp staff training on health and safety procedures.
+• We will provide our camp staff training on health and safety procedures.

-- Establish PPE (personal protection equipment) protocols and health screening for all staff.
+• Establish PPE (personal protection equipment) protocols and health screening as needed.

 Camp FAQs